-There is no standard medical definition for personalized medicine, so you may hear this term used in different ways.
+There is no standard medical definition for precision medicine (also called personalized medicine).
+So, you may hear this term used in different ways.

 Breast cancers differ in many ways, especially at the molecular (cell) level.
-These factors related to the tumor give information on prognosis and help tailor treatment to give the most benefit to each person.
+Factors related to the tumor give information on prognosis and help personalize treatment to give the most benefit to each person.

 The results of clinical trials show us which therapies are most effective in which groups of people.
-If a certain therapy is effective in a group you belong to, then your treatment plan can be tailored to include that therapy.
+If a certain therapy is effective in a group you belong to, then your treatment plan can be personalized to include that therapy.

 Learn more about factors that affect treatment and prognosis.